All grantees of The Ian Potter Foundation are required to submit a report which confirms that the funds granted were used for the intended purpose.

 All reporting must be completed via our online system.

-You are able to access the online report by selecting My Account from our website menu or clicking on the blue icon located top right of each page.
+You are able to access the online report by selecting My Account from our website menu or clicking on the My Account icon located top right of each page.
 Login by using the same details (email address and password) used when submitting your application.